shanshanlao/Airline-Passenger-Satisfaction-Prediction/README.md

 1) Descriptive Analysis of Data.
 2) Data Modelling to Predict Customer Satisfaction.
 3) Define KPI (Satisfaction Ratio) and analyse previous results to maximize it.
+4) Create Dashboard to summarize results
-4) Do Further Causal Inference.
+5) Do Further Causal Inference.

 #### Tasks Done in Descriptive Analysis of Data: